PopovEvgeniy/swfknife/readme.txt

 0: The operation was successfully completed.
 1: Can't open the input file.
 2: Can't create the output file.
+3: Can't read data!
+4: Can't write data!
-3: Can't jump to the target offset.
+5: Can't jump to the target offset.
-4: Can't allocate memory.
+6: Can't allocate memory.
-5: The executable file of the Flash Player projector was corrupted.
+7: The executable file of the Flash Player projector was corrupted.
-6: The standalone movie was corrupted.
+8: The standalone movie was corrupted.

 License.